 “Romantic psychosis” names this cultural expression of a lost leader during the Romantic period, in which psychosis revealed in celebrated eccentric behaviors is both embraced by society and critiqued by disquieted writers and poets.
-The Regent’s narcissism, revealed in his uncontrolled spending in obsessively decorating both his person and his mistresses, and Carlton House and Brighton Palace, was mirrored societally, for example, by the dandy’s narcissistic and obsessive self-care rituals.
-By corollary, the obsessive, narcissistic presidential Twitter deluges that have engulfed us daily are merely reflections of a larger cultural pathology.
+The Regent’s narcissism—revealed in his uncontrolled spending on obsessively decorating his person, his mistresses, Carlton House, and Brighton Palace—was mirrored societally, for example, by the dandy’s narcissistic and obsessive self-care rituals.
+By corollary, the obsessive, narcissistic presidential Twitter deluges that engulfed us daily were merely reflections of a larger cultural pathology.
 Because Trump’s hallucinative Tweets recall the Regency, with its xenophobia, ritualistic behaviors, and word disorders (such as young gentlemen deliberately learning the slang of cockneys and jockeys), I will offer an example of what I mean by a “psychotic” expression as a cultural malaise, rather than medically diagnosable illness, by beginning with George III’s malady during the five major periods of his mental disturbances.
-His eventually permanent mental illness provides a way to understand how we do and do not comprehend a president comfortable with disjointed, partial, or jumbled speech acts, with uncontrolled verbal barrages sent by Twitterstorm, and messages often inspired by hallucinatory conspiracy theories.
-This is not to indicate that the following essays will treat such word disorders, but to show that such incompetent syntax in a semiotic code, whether linguistic or cultural, and hallucinated reality is symptomatic of psychosis in a way that this volume explores.
+His eventually permanent mental illness provides a way to understand how we do and do not comprehend a president comfortable with disjointed, partial, or jumbled speech acts, uncontrolled verbal barrages sent by Twitterstorm, and messages often inspired by hallucinatory conspiracy theories.
+This is not to indicate that the following essays will treat such word disorders but to show that such incompetent syntax in a semiotic code, whether linguistic or cultural, and in a hallucinated reality is symptomatic of psychosis in a way that this volume explores.

-George III’s disease was both physical and mental: diagnosed now as either porphyria or arsenic poisoning or both, it produces bodily and mental symptoms that caused both Parliament and the royal household to treat his increasingly arbitrary dictates and behaviors as “madness,” and to restrain him accordingly.
+George III’s disease was both physical and mental: diagnosed now as either porphyria or arsenic poisoning or both, it produces bodily and mental symptoms that caused both Parliament and the royal household to treat his increasingly arbitrary dictates and behaviors as “madness” and to restrain him accordingly.
 His sporadically unsound behaviors included “psychiatric symptoms such as confusion, fits and hallucinations,” by one account, and “ravings” by another.
-During these episodes his behavior was policed in a way unthinkable today for any public official.
-Nevertheless, the confusion and ravings are symptoms that bear resemblance to some of today’s newspaper reportage on the President, while the king’s hallucinations—the hallmark of psychosis—are resonant with Trump’s paranoid fantasies.
-Until 1810, when the Regency was established due to the king’s permanent madness, his monarchical career up to then produced another resemblance to our twenty-first-century U.S. presidents, for it might qualify him to be the first world leader of a globally connected nation through the Seven Years’ War as well as Britain’s involvement in the African slave trade and trade with the Far East.
-In many ways George’s madness, as much as a chaotic Regency, reflect our own loss of sane leadership, and stressing us in ways that will undoubtedly leave scars on both the national and global levels.
-Beginning with the connection between the dislocations of the Regency’s various semiotic codes and cultural expression as echoing George III’s mental instability and resulting loss of mental and behavioral coherence, this volume aims to illuminate how cultural expressions and individual writers of the British Romantic period, including the years leading up to and following the Regency, participated in and made use of Romantic psychosis.
+During these episodes, his behavior was policed in a way unthinkable today for any public official.
+Nevertheless, the confusion and ravings are symptoms that bear resemblance to some of the newspaper reportage on the forty-fifth president, while the king’s hallucinations—the hallmark of psychosis—are resonant with Trump’s paranoid fantasies.
+Until 1810, when the Regency was established due to the king’s permanent madness, his monarchical career produced another resemblance to our twenty-first-century U.S. president’s, for it might qualify him to be the first world leader of a globally connected nation through the Seven Years’ War as well as Britain’s involvement in the African slave trade and trade with the Far East.
+In many ways George’s madness, as much as a chaotic Regency, reflects our own loss of sane leadership and the subsequent stresses put upon us that will undoubtedly leave scars.
+Beginning with the connection between the dislocations of the Regency’s various semiotic codes and cultural expression as echoing George III’s mental instability and his resulting loss of mental and behavioral coherence, this volume aims to illuminate how cultural expressions and individual writers of the British Romantic period, including the years leading up to and following the Regency, participated in and made use of Romantic psychosis.